microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

   C: A more deeply positioned virtual section displaying the inner surface of the diseased tibia.
   Besides irregularly patterned tumor vessels (in B & C) further bony structures like growth plate or calcified parts of the medial meniscus (MM) are clearly distinguishable.](images/Fig3_tumor tibia.png){#fig:3}

-### microangioCT of murine mandible and teeth
+#### microangioCT of murine mandible and teeth

 C57BL/6 mice were anesthetized (with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidin (0.5 mg/kg)), and their head was perfused with μAngiofil as described above.
 The perfused head was harvested and fixed (4% PFA at 4° C).
 Before tomographic imaging the mandible was excised, wrapped in a paper towel, and scanned in a sealed pipette tip.

-The mouse teeth were imaged using a desktop microCT scanner SKYSCAN 1172 (Fig. @fig:4), with an X-ray source acceleration voltage of 80 kV and an X-ray source current of 124 μA.
+The mouse teeth were imaged using a desktop microCT scanner (SkyScan 1172 (Version F, control software version 1.5 (build 23)), Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:4), with an X-ray source acceleration voltage of 80 kV and an X-ray source current of 124 μA.
 The X-rays were filtered by 0.5 mm of aluminum.
 Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.1° and 4 projections being averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels was exposed for 6260 ms.